soliman141119/web-app-K8S/README.md

 This repository contains the deployment and service files for a web app built with HTML, CSS, and JavaScript and deployed using Kubernetes.
 ## Description

-This web app is designed to [briefly describe your web app and its purpose].
+This web app is designed to [We are your one-stop shop for all things fashionable and comfortable.
+At TPM Store, we pride ourselves on curating a wide selection of high-quality clothing made from the softest, most breathable fabrics.

+Whether you're looking for the perfect t-shirt, cozy sweatpants, or lounge-worthy joggers, we have an array of styles sure to please.
+All of our clothing is designed with comfort in mind.
+You'll love how lightweight and flexible our fabrics feel, allowing you to move freely throughout your day.].

 ## Prerequisites